-(Note: I had to remove ‘Knight‘ because, Jack Campbell)
+(Note: ‘Knight’ has become problematic because, Jack Campbell)

 The picture on the book will also keep the book from being read.
 Some of those images are: